Aircraft hijacking: United States

 Prior to the September 11 attacks, countermeasures were focused on "traditional" hijackings.
 As such, there were no specific rules for handling suicide hijackings, where aircraft would be used as a weapon.
 Moreover, military response at the time consisted of multiple uncoordinated units, each with its own set of rules of engagement with no unified command structure.
-Soon after the attacks, however, new rules of engagement were introduced, authorizing the North American Aerospace Defense Command (NORAD)the Air Force command tasked with protecting U.S. airspaceto shoot down hijacked commercial airliners if the plane is deemed a threat to strategic targets.
+Soon after the attacks, however, new rules of engagement were introduced, authorizing the North American Aerospace Defense Command (NORAD), the U.S. Air Force command tasked with protecting U.S. airspace, to shoot down hijacked commercial airliners if the plane is deemed a threat to strategic targets.
 In 2003, the military stated that fighter pilots exercise this scenario several times a week.

 Other countries

 Poland and Russia are among other countries that have had laws or directives for shooting down hijacked planes.
 However, in September 2008 the Polish Constitutional Court ruled that the Polish rules were unconstitutional, and voided them.